Super Star Wars: Development

 Artist Jon Knoles did the visual designs for the characters, while Harrison Fong drew the backgrounds.
 Fong recounted that he did very little concept drawing before rendering the characters on the computer "because everybody knew what the Star Wars characters looked like."
 Originally, the game design was planned to give the characters a dark black outline around their bodies.
 However, this idea was abandoned, as it was thought to make the characters too cartoonish-looking.

 The "Kalhar Boss Monster" is based on one of the chess pieces R2D2 plays with on the Millennium Falcon in the film.
 There was a trash compactor level that was deleted from the game due to lack of cartridge space.
 An image was published in an issue of Electronic Gaming Monthly around the time of the game's release.

 The game's audio contains scores from the movie, which were all arranged by Sculptured Software's in-house musician Paul Webb.
 According to Webb, he was given the original handwritten scores that John Williams had created.
-Paul then used the company's in-house music software to convert the scores onto the Super NES's 8-channel sound chip.
+Webb then used the company's in-house music software to convert the scores onto the Super NES's 8-channel sound chip.
 The game's instrument samples were taken from the Ensoniq EPS and EPS16 keyboards.

 A PC port of Super Star Wars was in the works since 1994, by Danish game company Brain Bug and produced by Softgold.
 The game was almost completed, and was well into the playtesting phase, but in 1995 LucasArts decided to halt the development and cancel the release.
 An unfinished version of this port was leaked onto the internet.

-A Mega Drive version was in the works by Sega Interactive from late 1992 to some point in 1993, when it was cancelled for unknown reasons.
+A Mega Drive version was in the works by Sega Interactive from late 1992 to some point in 1993, but was cancelled for unknown reasons.
 An early prototype's ROM was dumped in 2020.

 Reception

 Entertainment Weekly wrote that "If you've ever fantasized about piloting an X-wing fighter into the heart of the Death Star, now you can do it—in simulated 3-D as well as reenact the movie's key plot developments."
-In 2009, Official Nintendo Magazine placed the game 68th on a list of the greatest Nintendo games.
+In 2009, Official Nintendo Magazine placed the game 68th on its list of the greatest Nintendo games.